Language: EN

 let a = 2 + 3 * 5

-Is the =, +, or * calculated first?
+Is the =, the +, or the * calculated first?

-Example of operator precedence
+Example of Operator Precedence

 Let’s see an example to better understand operator precedence in programming.
 Suppose we want to calculate the value of the following expression: